LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Technical appendices and supplementary material

 \subsection{Performance with and without calibration}

-According to Table \ref{table:calibration}, with and without noise, applying LiLAW leads to significant performance gains, regardless of calibration.
+According to Table \ref{table:calibration}, when noise is present, applying LiLAW leads to performance gains, regardless of calibration.
 When calibration is combined with LiLAW, it works synergistically to enhance robustness to noise.
 The performance boost at 50\% noise indicates that LiLAW effectively mitigates the effects of label noise.
-Using LiLAW with 50\% noise surpasses the top-1 accuracy of not using LiLAW with 0\% noise.
-We note that there is a reasonable boost in test accuracy when using LiLAW even when there is 0\% noise since we are pushing unconfident predictions to be more confident.
+We note that there is a boost in top-5 test accuracy when using LiLAW even when there is 0\% noise since we are pushing low confidence predictions to be more confident.
 There is a slight decrease in AUROC in nearly all cases where there is 0\% noise since the model may need to be slightly less confident on the thresholds to improve accuracy.